rillig/pkglint/codewalk.md

 			"Package version \"1.11\" is greater than the latest \"1.10\" "+ "from ../../doc/CHANGES-2018:5.",
 		"WARN: ~/sysutils/checkperms/Makefile:3: "+
-			"This package should be updated to 1.13 ([supports more file formats]).", "ERROR: ~/sysutils/checkperms/Makefile:4: Invalid category \"tools\".",
+			"This package should be updated to 1.13 (supports more file formats; see ../../doc/TODO:5).", "ERROR: ~/sysutils/checkperms/Makefile:4: Invalid category \"tools\".",
 		"ERROR: ~/sysutils/checkperms/README: Packages in main pkgsrc must not have a README file.", "ERROR: ~/sysutils/checkperms/TODO: Packages in main pkgsrc must not have a TODO file.",